Evanston Township High School: Student body

 Evanston Township High School is a very large co-ed Title I public school with a very diverse student body, both racially and economically.
 From official data in 2013-14, there were 2,959 students enrolled.
 Of these students, 1,100 were eligible for free lunch, and 91 for reduced lunch.
 In recent years, enrollment has increased and become more diverse.

-The school reported that the 2015-16 school year reflected "the highest enrollment number (3,322) over the last five years at ETHS...
+The school reported that the 2015-16 school year reflected "the highest enrollment number (3,322) over the last five years at ETHS.
 ETHS also recorded its highest enrollment of students who identify as Hispanic/Latino in the history of the school.
 The proportion of Black/African American students (29.5% in 2015-16) has remained steady at ETHS for the past five years while the proportion of Hispanic/Latino students at the main campus has increased from the prior year (about 18% in 2015-2016 compared to 17% in 2014-2015).
 The proportion of White students decreased to 43.6% in 2015-16 compared to 44.7% in 2014-2015.
 Additionally, the percentage of Asian students at the main campus has increased slightly in 2015-16 to 5.2% and the percentage of students identified as two or more races declined in 2015-16 to 3.3%, compared to 4.2% in 2014-15."
 ETHS also provides a transitional program for refugees from around the world.

 Academics

 Some classes, including most required freshman courses, are taught at a mixed level, allowing all students to earn honors credit, while others are differentiated between regular, honors, and advanced levels.
-The school offers 34 courses for Advanced Placement credit, as well as 9 nationally recognized Project Lead the Way (PLTW) engineering courses.
+The school offers 36 courses for Advanced Placement credit, as well as 6 nationally recognized Project Lead the Way (PLTW) engineering courses.
 Students who have exhausted all of the available accelerated courses in an academic area at ETHS may take advanced courses for college credit at Northwestern University through a special scholarship program.
 Some years Northwestern faculty teaches advanced mathematics students at ETHS.
 ETHS is listed as a gold medal school under U.S. News & World Report's 2016 list of America's 500 Best High Schools, at #452 nationally and #13 in the state.

-Ninety-three percent of the students from the Class of 2015 (723 students) took the ACT.
-ETHS students continue to score higher than the state and national average.
+Ninety-seven percent of the students from the Class of 2024 took the state-administered SAT.
+ETHS students continue to score higher than the national average.